The Gambia: Other religions

 Owing to a small number of immigrants from South Asia, Hindus and followers of the Baháʼí Faith are also present.

+There is also a small Jewish community in the Gambia.

 Culture

-Although the Gambia is the smallest country on mainland Africa, its culture is the product of very diverse influences.
+Although The Gambia is the smallest country on mainland Africa, its culture is the product of very diverse influences.
 The national borders outline a narrow strip on either side of the River Gambia, a body of water that has played a vital part in the nation's destiny and is known locally simply as "the River".
-Without natural barriers, the Gambia has become home to most of the ethnic groups that are present throughout western Africa, especially those in Senegal.
+Without natural barriers, The Gambia has become home to most of the ethnic groups that are present throughout western Africa, especially those in Senegal.

 Europeans also figure prominently in Gambian history because the River Gambia is navigable deep into the continent, a geographic feature that made this area one of the most profitable sites for the slave trade from the 15th through the 17th centuries.
 (It also made it strategic to the halt of this trade once it was outlawed in the 19th century.)
-Some of this history was popularised in the Alex Haley book and TV series Roots, which was set in the Gambia.
+Some of this history was popularised in the Alex Haley book and TV series Roots, which was set in The Gambia.

 Music

-The music of the Gambia is closely linked musically with that of its neighbour, Senegal, which surrounds its inland frontiers completely.
+The music of The Gambia is closely linked musically with that of its neighbour, Senegal, which surrounds its inland frontiers completely.
 It fuses popular Western music and dance, with sabar, the traditional drumming and dance music of the Wolof and Serer people of Senegal.

 Cuisine

-The cuisine of the Gambia includes peanuts, rice, fish, meat, onions, tomatoes, cassava, chili peppers and oysters from the River Gambia.
-In particular, yassa and domoda curries are popular with locals and tourists.